John B. Alexander: Biography

+After leaving the Army, Alexander joined the Los Alamos National Laboratory, where he served as Project Manager for Non-Lethal Defense.
+Prior to his departure from the Army, he had headed the Advanced Systems Concepts Office of the U.S. Army Laboratory Command.
+According to the Joint Special Operations University, Alexander gave briefings on non-lethal warfare to, among others, White House staff, the National Security Council, members of the U.S. Congress, the Director of Central Intelligence, the German Bundestag, and senior officials at the Department of War.Alexander was among the early advocates of increased military use of non-lethal weapons, including electromagnetic pulses, high-power microwaves, acoustic systems, adhesive foams, and means of disrupting vehicles or infrastructure.
+He organized and chaired conferences on non-lethal warfare and served as the U.S. delegate to several NATO studies on this topic.
+In 1998, the Council on Foreign Relations listed Alexander as a member of an independent working group on non-lethal weapons technologies.

 In 1985, Alexander founded the Advanced Theoretical Physics Project, an informal cadre of "government officials" (including "people from the Army, Navy, and Air Force, plus several from the defense aerospace industries and some members from the Intelligence Community") who "took it upon themselves to find out whether there was a secret federal UFO project."
 Although Alexander restricted membership in the group to invitees with a demonstrable interest in the phenomenon and a minimum security clearance of Top Secret-SCI at SI-TK in the hope that "those involved [in a black program on UFOs] would probably be willing to work with a group that had appropriate clearances and could help disseminate information," the group ultimately concluded that "there was no program" and that information collection among the military, Intelligence Community and other federal agencies "was pretty much ad hoc."
-At the 2011 MUFON Symposium, Alexander’s speech on UFOs was jeered by attendees after he denied all government related conspiracies, and all claims of government “silencing” or harassment.

 The Albuquerque Journal reported in March 1993 that "last year, Alexander organized a national conference devoted to researching 'reports of ritual abuse, near-death experiences, human contacts with extraterrestrial aliens and other so-called anomalous experiences.'
+At the 2011 MUFON Symposium, Alexander's speech on UFOs was jeered by attendees after he denied all government related conspiracies, and all claims of government “silencing” or harassment.

+Together with his friend Albert Stubblebine, Alexander served on the board of directors of PSI-TECH in the 1990s, a company that applies so-called psychonautic concepts for military purposes.
+For example, during the Gulf Wars, the Department of War asked the company to use remote viewing to locate the sites of Saddam Hussein’s Scud missiles.
+In 1992, the FBI asked PSI-TECH for assistance in the search for a kidnapped Exxon executive.